Skip to content

 Use Cases

-The Web Install API enables installation of cross-origin applications.
-A website will be able to include a button to install a related application, which can be hosted in another domain.
-The functionality can also be used to create online repositories of apps, improving discoverability of applications.
+The Web Install API enables installation of cross-origin web applications.
+A website will be able to include a button to install an application, which can be hosted in another domain.
+These are some examples of use cases enabled by the new API.

 Creation of online catalogs